-A project to develop a set of publicly available tools that will shed light on key areas of democratic functioning.
+A set of publicly available tools that shed light on key areas of democratic functioning.

-This project, entitled “Developing a Global Early-Warning System for Democratic Erosion,” will create three publicly accessible tools to allow all interested parties to study, track, and predict democratic erosion in countries around the world.
-The tools in the system will cover three areas of democratic functioning: 1) tracking global democratic performance, 2) analyzing the rhetorical strategies of politicians, and 3) understanding the role of referendums in healthy democracies.
+In January 2020, the Chicago Center on Democracy began a multi-year project to develop a set of publicly available tools to shed light on key areas of democratic functioning.
+This project, entitled “Developing a Global Early-Warning System for Democratic Erosion,” has led to the creation of three publicly accessible tools to allow all interested parties to study, track, and predict democratic erosion in countries around the world.
+The tools in the system cover three areas of democratic functioning: 1) tracking global democratic performance, 2) analyzing the rhetorical strategies of politicians, and 3) understanding the role of referendums in healthy democracies.

 Out of more than 2,300 proposals from 141 countries submitted in this funding round, UNDEF funded just two percent of the projects, fewer than 50 projects in total.
 Each of these projects has gone through a rigorous vetting process.
 The 2,300+ proposal submissions are first reviewed by UNDEF’s Advisory Board, which is composed of representatives from 14 UN Member States.
 This board creates a longlist of about 300 of the most promising proposals.
 The board then consults with a variety of individuals and organizations.
 These include the UN Resident Coordinators (a position with the same rank as Ambassador within the UN system) and entities such as the UN Development Programme, UN Women, and the Office of the High Commissioner for Human Rights.
 Through this consultation process, the board arrives at a shortlist of proposals, which are then reviewed by the Permanent Missions of the relevant countries, and finally reviewed and approved by the UN Secretary-General.